Altroo/chat_test/README.md

     },
 }
 ```

 # What is ASGI_APPLICATION mentioned above?
->ASGI_APPLICATION is Async Webserver Gateway Interface just like WSGI, In order to work with Django Channels we need to user this
+>ASGI_APPLICATION is Async Webserver Gateway Interface just like WSGI, In order to work with Django Channels we need to use this for websocket connections
->see bellow settings up ASGI application file.
+>see bellow how we setup ASGI application file named routing.py.

 ```python
 #! -*- coding: utf-8 -*-